Ernie Dingo: Film

+Television

 Personal life

 Dingo's eldest daughter, Carrleen, was born when he was 18; through her, he has two grandchildren.

 Ernie Dingo married Sally Butler, then a sales representative for 2Day FM, in 1989.
-The couple struggled to conceive their own children via IVF in the early 90's and later adopted a daughter, Wilara and took care of one of their grandchildren.
+The couple struggled to conceive their own children via IVF in the early 90's and later adopted a daughter, Wilara, and also took care of one of Ernie's grandchildren.
 In his appearance on Family Confidential Dingo revealed that Wilara's father was another Aboriginal actor who was actually Dingo's cousin, David Ngoombujarra.
 Dingo discovered in 2004 that he had a daughter, named Zoe, from a brief relationship before his marriage.

 Sally Dingo has authored two books about her husband and family, 2000's Ernie Dingo: King of the Kids and Dingo, The Story of our Mob in 1997.
 Their marriage broke down in 2011 and Dingo moved to Perth.

-Dingo fathered twin boys in 2015.
+Dingo fathered twin boys, Jimmy and Stewie, in 2015.

 Dingo is a prominent supporter of Australian rules football, and in particular the Australian Football League's West Coast Eagles.

-In 2020, Dingo toured regional Western Australia to speak to Indigenous groups, which had the lowest vaccination rates in WA.
+In 2020, Dingo toured regional Western Australia to speak to Indigenous groups, which had the lowest COVID-19 vaccination rates in Western Australia.
 This led to him receiving threats.

 Dingo is a fan of basketball and played at state level in 1973 for the Perth Wildcats.
-He will join the masters games to play the game for Australia in 2022.
+He joined the masters games to play the game for Australia in 2022.

 Awards and honours

 Ernie Dingo was made a Member of the Order of Australia in 1990, in recognition of his service to the performing arts.

 He received the AFI Award for Best Performance by an Actor in a Leading Role in a Tele feature for A Waltz Through the Hills in 1988, after being nominated the previous year for Tudawali.
-He has also been nominated for an AFI/AACTA Award for Best Actor in a Leading Role in a Television Drama in 1994 for Heartland and in 2013 for Redfern Now.
+He has also been nominated for an AFI/AACTA Award for Best Lead Actor in a Television Drama in 1994 for Heartland and in 2013 for Redfern Now.

 Controversy

 In 2008, Dingo and radio host Kyle Sandilands had a feud after Sandilands used the line "a dingo ate my baby" in a promo leading up to Dingo's appearance on his show.
-The two patched things up and KIIS FM donated $10,000 to the Mullewa Football Club in WA.
+The two patched things up, and KIIS FM donated $10,000 to the Mullewa Football Club in Western Australia.